Modiwl PCP-3004:

 Overview

 This course introduces students to the primary methods in experimental and theoretical cognitive neuroscience.
 On the experimental side we concentrate on haemodynamic (fMRI and PET) and electrophysiological (ERP and neural recording) techniques.
 On the the theoretical side, we review models of neural encoding, learning and representation, and consider how these may be used to explain cognitive/behavioural data.
-Topic areas covered typically include: face processing, written word processing, prefrontal lobe function, the control of action, episodic and semantic memory, the hippocampus and space/time encoding, Hebbian learning and the modifiable synapse.
+Topic areas covered typically include: face and voice processing, spoken word processing, prefrontal lobe function, the hippocampus and amygdala, music and language perception.

 Learning Outcomes